FICKLIN VINEYARDS

 Old Vine Tinta Port pairs beautifully with Turkey!
 The rich yet subtle flavors of dark cherry, fig, cranberry provide a terrific balance to turkey, gravy, mashed potatoes and stuffing.

-Alvarinho Blanc Port is a delightful partner with turkey and ham for a white option this year.
-With hints of flavors traditionally found in Sauvignon Blanc, we find it to be a perfect pairing for many holiday meals.
+2019 Late Bottled Vintage Port is a delightful partner with turkey and ham this year.
+With flavors of cranberry, pomegranate, and a finish of black tea, we find it to be a perfect pairing for many holiday meals.

 Aged 10-Years Tawny Port is a lovely accompaniment with traditional Thanksgiving desserts such as pumpkin and apple pies, even cheesecakes.